doniemc/test/Web Server/MySQL Backup.md

 ![alt backup](assets/WebServerNotes-49108.png "MySQL")

-Select the required Schema / Database from the pane on the left called "Tables to Export"
+Select the required Schema / Database from the pane on the left called "Tables to Export" (Not shown on this image)

 Select: